Jawz84/Blog/PowerShell Contributing.md

 If you have a cool improvement for a cmdlet, a new feature or just a great idea, you can submit it as a [feature request](https://github.com/PowerShell/PowerShell/issues/new?assignees=&labels=Issue-Enhancement&template=Feature_Request.md&title=Feature+Request).

-The maintainers will look at your idea and let you know what they think!
+The maintainers will look at your idea and let you know what they think.
 All genuine feature requests are handled with respect.
 So don't be afraid to share your thoughts!

 Do take the time to find out if your idea has been proposed before and what was decided and why.